Useful Notes / PC vs. Console

 contended with the Famicom

 ) and ports of those games are sometimes outsourced to Western development teams.
-Usually though, the PC ends up taking the brunt of sloppy porting jobs, as many games were designed for controller, not mouse-and-keyboard, inputs (though there are plenty of controllers designed to plug into PCs these days including any standard Xbox 360 controller).
+Usually though, the PC ends up taking the brunt of sloppy porting jobs, as many games were designed for controller, not mouse-and-keyboard, inputs.
 To PC gamers, this is known as consolitis

 , where it is claimed that the developers are making their favorite game series easier